isomerpages/mti-osir/_designation/Designated Entities.md

 variant: markdown
 description: List of Designated Entities
 ---
-<p>Pursuant to section 17 of the Significant Investments Review Act (SIRA),
-the Minister for Trade and Industry may designate entities in the interest of Singapore's national security.
+<p>The Minister for Trade and Industry may choose to designate entities in the interest of Singapore's national security.
+This is pursuant to section 17 of the Significant Investments Review Act (SIRA).
 The list of designated entities is published in the <a href="https://www.egazette.gov.sg/" rel="noopener nofollow" target="_blank">Government Gazette</a>.</p>

 <p>Pursuant to section 6 of SIRA, the
 Prime Minister of Singapore may direct all of the functions and powers